microsoft/hands-on-lab-acs-teams/docs/workshop.md

 > Be sure to use **your own values** to have unique names or use your own convention.
 > [Official resource abbreviations][az-abrevation]
 >
-> Some services like Azure Storage Account or Azure KeyVault have a maximum size of 24 characters, so please consider using relevant abbreviations as small as possible.
+> Some services like Azure Storage Account or Azure KeyVault have a maximum size of 24 characters and cannot contain special characters, so please consider using relevant abbreviations as small as possible.

 </div>